-All the data comes from time entries associated with Tempo Accounts, which is a system of organizing time tracked across multiple teams and multiple projects.
-The beauty of Tempo Accounts is the added layer of categorization that is possible when using the feature.
 With Tempo Accounts, users can quickly filter and pivot data to understand which projects are taking the most time, support R&D grant applications, or accurately report on internal tasks.
 For the most part, grandcentrix’s accounts in Tempo are associated with Jira projects, so that developers can easily log time without having to worry about which account to select.

-“It’s quite important for us to make sure that people log time on the right accounts in Tempo,” Sebastian Irle, Head of IT at grandcentrix, said.
+“It’s quite important for us to make sure that people log time on the right accounts in Tempo,” Sebastian Irle, head of IT at grandcentrix, said.
 “Customers need to know that we don’t bill more than they have on their purchase order.”

-“Orders” in grandcentrix’s ERP system are associated with development projects.
+Orders in grandcentrix’s ERP system are associated with development projects.
 Sometimes a project will correspond to an order for the whole year.
 In other cases, customers will want to do a long-term project with a series of orders at two-month intervals, until the budget for each order is used.
 Project managers can see when a particular budget has been exhausted by checking the ERP system.

 Tracking internal issues and non-billable time for more transparency